-Social Security lawyers can help with applications.
+A Social Security disability attorney can help with applications.
 In some cases, a disabled person can qualify for both Social Security Disability benefits and Supplemental Security Income benefits.

-If you think you qualify for SSI and SSDI benefits, a Tampa Bay area disability attorney will sit down with you to review your financial records.
+If you think you qualify for SSI and SSDI benefits, a Tampa Bay area Social Security disability attorney will sit down with you to review your financial records.

 For more information, see the FAQ section below.

 The following are frequently asked questions about applying for Social Security Disability benefits:

 Do I qualify for SSD?

 Social Security has a very strict definition of disability.
 You may be disabled if:

 - You are unable to do any substantial work because of your medical condition(s)